remla23-team13/operation/README.md

 ```

 ## Monitoring
+(at the moment, monitoring is unstable)
-make sure the promethues repository is added to helm:
+make sure the prometheus repository is added to helm:
 ```bash
 helm repo add prom-repo https://prometheus-community.github.io/helm-charts helm repo update